Sonia-96/MyStudyNotes/Network & Security/Network.md

 ### Switching

-Switching means switching a packet from an input port to a output port.
+Switching means switching a packet from an input port to an output port.
 There are a number of ways to accomplish this:

 - shared memory: the routing processor read from the input port then write to the output port
 - a bus: a packet is written to all output ports through the bus, but only the port that should output the packet receive the packet, other ports just ignore it.
 Only a packet can be written to the bus at a time, so other ports have to wait their turn to forward their packets.